 * Click here for rating key

-Customshop Restaurant Review: Before it was trendy to do so, Charlotte native chef Trey Wilson has been serving a seasonally changing menu featuring produce and proteins from local farms.
+Customshop Restaurant Review: Before it was trendy to do so, Charlotte native chef Trey Wilson pioneered the seasonally changing menu focused on produce and proteins from local farms.
 Wilson describes his Elizabeth-area restaurant as a “modern Roman trattoria.”
 Seafood options are fresh weekly, sourced from a local fisherman, and pastas are made in house.
 Select one of the several options from the cold/raw menu to start: we suggest the yellowfin tuna crudo.
 For a more substantial entrée, go for the black linguine, complete with octopus, chorizo, mint and jalapeño.
 Small plates range from simple snacks such as olives to a cider-braised pork belly and venison croquette.
 We give high marks to the grilled barbecue octopus served with fingerling potato salad, lemon jam and Calabrian pepper aïoli.
-For a main, go for the crispy duck breast, served with duck crackling sausage and stewed mushrooms.
-You won’t want to miss the bread pudding complemented by caramel ice cream for a final touch.
-The wine list reflects the fact that a number of fine importers call Charlotte home.
+For a final touch, opt for the bread pudding complemented by caramel ice cream.
+The wine list reflects the presence of many fine importers who call Charlotte home.
 As a result, it's replete with unusual choices, including many by the glass from a variety of wine-producing regions.
 Many cost less than $50 a bottle.
 An antique charcuterie slicer and candlelight make the romantic setting appropriate for special occasions or date nights.